okTurtles/dnschain/README.md

 DNSChain expects `namecoind` to be running in the background, and will fetch the RPC username and password out of Namecoin's configuration file.

-Have a look at [config.coffee](src/lib/config.coffee), it should clear up your questions about all configuration-related matters (if you know CoffeeScript, and you should).
+Have a look at [config.coffee](src/lib/config.coffee), it should clear up your questions about all configuration-related matters (if you know CoffeeScript, and you really should, it's a fine language).

 Then, you can start the development & demo server by running `sudo grunt example`.
 You can also run the `dnschain` binary in the bin folder.